c0ffeecat/csci331-fall2024-project/README.md

 ## OVERVIEW

 This code is for a website which can be compiled into a Dockerimage from the Dockerfile and ran via Docker.
 The website utilizes SQLite to have a database of images which are shown on the website in order of upload.
 Images can be uploaded either via URL or direct file upload.
+Image upload and display is handled with HTMX.

 ## FEATURES